-MACHINERY
+MACHINERY:

 Choosing and ordering of right machinery is also of paramount importance.
-In many cases technology or process provides us with specifications.
-In case where specifications are not provided, then an extensive techno-economic survey of machinery and equipment available must be carried out.
+In many cases technology or process provides us with specifications which is not provided, then an extensive techno-economic survey of machinery and equipment available must be carried out.
 International trade fairs and engineering fairs are good places to look at available options.
 The entrepreneur must also consult experts, dealers / suppliers as well as users, prior to making a selection of equipment and machinery.
 The advice of DIC, MSMEI and NSIC can also be sought.

-MATERIALS
+MATERIALS: